 Brett Bruner, Ed.D.

-Brett Bruner, Ed.D. serves as the Dean of Student Engagement in the Division of Student Affairs at Arkansas Tech University, a regional comprehensive university of approximately 11,000 students.
+Brett Bruner, Ed.D. serves as the Assistant Vice President and Dean of Student at Missouri Western State University.
 In this role, he provides oversight for staff in the functional areas of residence life, diversity and inclusion, international student services, campus life, parent and family relations, civic engagement and service, fraternity and sorority life, new student orientation and transition, first-generation student success, post-traditional and commuter student services, spirit programs, student activities and organizations, student leadership, campus recreation, veteran services, student union and event management, student employment, and student affairs divisional marketing and technology.
 In addition, he serves as the assessment coordinator for the Division of Student Affairs and co-directs the Every Student Counts student success and retention plan with the Vice President for Academic Affairs.

 Prior to his work at ATU, he served as the Director of First Year Experience, Persistence, & Retention and then Director of Transition & Student Conduct for 6 years at Fort Hays State University, a regional comprehensive university of 7,000 students.
 He has been actively involved with student success work through presenting on student success topics at NASPA Annual and Regional Conferences, the NASPA Closing the Achievement Gap Conference, the NASPA Conferences on Student Success in Higher Education, the NASPA Assessment & Persistence Conference, annual and regional conferences for NODA: The Association for Orientation, Transition, and Retention in Higher Education, state and annual conferences for ACPA, the Kansas Student Affairs Conference, the Arkansas Student Affairs Association, and the Learning Communities Association.
 He currently is co-chairing the NASPA Orientation, Transition, and Retention Knowledge Community and the NASPA Excellence Awards Program and will chair the 2021 NASPA Region IV-West Conference.
 In addition, he serves on the Advocacy Group for the Center for First-Generation Student Success.
 He holds an Ed.D. in Higher Education Leadership from Baker University, an M.S. in College Student Personnel Administration from the University of Central Missouri, and a B.S. in Business Administration from Emporia State University.